Program detailsCredential: 4-year Bachelor of Computer Science (Honours)

 For more information, and to hear from faculty and students on what makes this newest degree program stand out, watch Discover Conestoga's Honours Bachelor of Computer Science.

 Student availability & wage data

 Conestoga College facilitates recruitment on an ongoing basis - there are no hard deadlines.
 Typical time frames for work terms are listed below.

 Postings are accepted beginning four months before the start of a term until all students have secured employment provided the minimum 12 consecutive weeks of full-time work is met.

-Note: The sequence for this program is under review.
-The proposed model moves Work Term 2 to the spring of third year, making students available for up to 8 months.
+Note: The sequence for this program has changed as above.
+Work Term 2 is now in the spring of third year, making students available for up to 8 months.

 Conestoga College collects data on hourly wages of co-operative education students and offers suggested ranges as a service to employers for the purpose of establishing fair and competitive compensation.

 Our experience has been that employers increase wages as skills increase, particularly when employing students for more advanced work terms.
 The Co-operative Education Office can provide assistance to employers in establishing appropriate wage rates.